MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/scale.md

 The `Slider` elements in this program have a range of &ndash;10 to 10.
 As you can see, negative values of vertical scaling (such as on the Android screen in the center) cause objects to flip around the horizontal axis that passes through the center of scaling.
 Negative values of horizontal scaling (such as in the UWP screen on the right) cause objects to flip around the vertical axis that passes through the center of scaling.

-This fourth version of the `Scale` method is actually a shortcut.
-You might want to see how this works by replacing the `Scale` method in this code with the following:
+The version of the [`Scale`](xref:SkiaSharp.SKCanvas.Scale(System.Single,System.Single,System.Single,System.Single)) method with pivot points is a shortcut for a series of three `Translate` and `Scale` calls.
+You might want to see how this works by replacing the `Scale` method in the **Centered Scale** page with the following:

 ```csharp
 canvas.Translate(-px, -py);